ADerycke/QTQt-tools/README.md

 If you are interested into use it, feel free to try and improve it !

 Usefull informations :
-  - i work on windows 10 OS
+  - i work on Windows 10 OS
   - i work mainly on VBA and python

 ## Generate He file using Excel table :
 Find one excel file that produce helium data files (.txt) for QTQt from a basic table.
 Not that it allow to review existing data file and automatically add AFT data.
+(

 ## QTQt displayer :
 Find 2 python code available through Jupyter NoteBook and partially annoted with french and english comment...